 - Choose unrefined foods like brown rice, wheat, ragi, bajra, etc. to obtain maximum fiber, B vitamin, zinc, manganese and other micro minerals that are lost in refining.

 - Choose low-fat dairy products like low fat milk, curd, low fat paneer, etc. They are good source of calcium.
 Replacing whole-milk dairy products with low-fat or nonfat is an easy way to cut saturated fat in your diet.

 - Use healthy fats like olive oil, canola oil, rice bran oil, sunflower oil etc. over saturated fats and trans fats.
-Whatever be the fats, use them in moderation to make cooking healthy and to reduce extra calorie intake.
+Whatever be the type of fat, use them in moderation to make cooking healthy and to reduce extra calorie intake.

 - Limit the use of spreads that are high in saturated fats and trans fats.
 Replace them with hummus, home- made peanut butter, avocado puree and low fat cheese spreads to make the dish delicious.